 There are loads of amazing beaches, national parks and so much more to visit around Lake Macquarie.
 Situated just south of Newcastle, you’ll find the largest saltwater lake in the Southern Hemisphere!
 It’s twice the size of Sydney Harbour and is absolutely beautiful, especially at sunset.

-Things to do in Lake Macquarie Check out the caves at Caves Beach & Ghosties Beach, swim under the pier at Catherine Hill Bay, drive your 4×4 onto Redhead Beach, swim in the rock pools at Bongon Beach and surf at Frazer Beach.
+Check out the caves at Caves Beach & Ghosties Beach, swim under the pier at Catherine Hill Bay, drive your 4×4 onto Redhead Beach, swim in the rock pools at Bongon Beach and surf at Frazer Beach.
 We must admit, Lake Macquarie is home to some of the best beaches in Sydney!
-All of the above beaches are absolutely beautiful!
+All of the above beaches are absolutely beautiful, making it a perfect weekend getaway.

 Distance: 2h drive // North of Sydney Perfect for:City break without feeling like you’re in a city